Department of Virology

 DEPARTMENT OF VIROLOGY

-Department of Virology (formerly Virus Research Laboratory), was established in 1963 with a grant from the Rockefeller Foundation to the University of Ibadan but full research activities began in the laboratory in 1964.
+The Department of Virology (formerly Virus Research Laboratory), was established in 1963 with a grant from the Rockefeller Foundation to the University of Ibadan but full research activities began in the laboratory in 1964.

-Initially, the laboratory was run principally by the Rockefeller Foundation staff who were as secondment to the University of Ibadan.
+Initially, the laboratory was run principally by the Rockefeller Foundation staff who were secondment to the University of Ibadan.
 The initial senior staff Establishment of seven was later supplemented by three from the University College Hospital.
 In 1982, the Laboratory became a fully-fledged Department of the University for the postgraduate training in virology.

-The activities of the Department of Virology were initially directed towards the surveillance and study of viruses transmitted to man and animals by insects vectors.
-Some of the viruses were identical with previously described viruses, while the larger proportion of these isolate were new and hitherto not described in Nigeria, Africa or the world.
+The activities of the Department of Virology were initially directed towards the surveillance and study of viruses transmitted to man and animals by insect vectors.
+Some of the viruses were identical with previously described viruses, while the larger proportion of these isolates were new and hitherto not described in Nigeria, Africa or the world.
 Eleven of these first in the world viruses were named by the International Committee on Naming and Taxonomy of Viruses after places in Nigeria where samples that yielded the viruses were collected.
 The viruses include Shamonda virus, Sango virus, Kotonkan virus, Abadina virus, Ife virus, Ilesha virus, Dugbe virus, Sabo virus, Igbo-Ora virus, Potiskum virus and Lassa fever virus.

 The Department played a major role in the investigation and confirmation of major epidemics of yellow fever which occurred in 1969, 1973/74 and 1986/87 as well as epidemics of the Lassa fever in Nigeria.
 The Department was actively involved in the investigation of the 1974 pandemic of influenza, and was accordingly recognized by WHO as one of WHO National Influenza Centres.
+During the multi-country mpox outbreak 2022-2023 the department played a pivotal role in the WHO Incident Management Team providing technical input for guidelines and Target Product Profiles development for point of care and field-setting test kits.
+The department also contributed to the development of OpenWHO course materials for Mpox epidemiology and preparedness response in the African settings

 In addition to the viruses mentioned above, investigations had been carried out in the Department on influenza, poliomyelitis, African swine fever, measles, HIV/AIDS, HBV, HCV, rubella, avian influenza, dengue and other arboviral fevers.